Men's Jeans - The Ultimate Guide

 Medium-Wash Blue

-Not as versatile as a darker wash, I recommend a lighter medium-blue shade for more casual situations or for wearing during warm weather.
+Not as versatile as a darker wash, use a lighter medium-blue shade for more casual situations or for wearing during warm weather.

 Be careful not to go too light on the wash as the very light shades tend to be a bit too trendy and can veer a bit too adolescent.